-Relias Learning is an approved provider of continuing education courses by the American Occupational Therapy Association.
+Relias LLC is an approved provider of continuing education courses by the American Occupational Therapy Association.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Category 1 & 2.
-This activity is approved for 6.00 contact hours.

 Lesson 1: Suicide Risk Factors, Screening, and Assessment

 Lesson 2: Interventions for Suicide Risk and Postvention for Suicide Loss Survivors

 Lesson 4: Identification, Prevention, and Treatment of Suicidal Behavior for Service Members and Veterans